yelghali/prompt-based-tutorial-AKS/README.md

 - How do I set data collection rules to filter logs & metrics for a cluster in AKS?

+- How to use Azure Monitor and Container Insights to monitor the health and performance of your cluster and applications?

 - (Optional) How do I use Managed Prometheus for Metrics + managed Grafana for visualization in a cluster in AKS?

 - (Optional) How do I use Prometheus alerts integration with Azure Monitor Actions (email, trigger workflow, ITSM, etc.) in a cluster in AKS?

+- how to optimize the costs of monitoring AKS on Azure ?

 For Both Developers and Admins:

 - How do I expose health & readiness metrics for workloads/apps in AKS?
 (Note: Non-authenticated)

 ## Security
 For Developers: